keziasetokusumo/dj_economic_indicator/README.md

   draw; the self-promoted loss is a common-but-not-universal outcome.
 - **Correlation ≠ causation**, and ~7 shared years is a small sample.
 The correlation view is a conversation starter, not an econometric claim.

-## Run / host

-Just open `index.html` in any browser.
-To publish: push to a repo, enable GitHub Pages, and it's live.
-The fonts load from Google Fonts when online and fall back to system fonts offline.